rwieruch/blog_robinwieruch_content/react-express-stripe-payment.md

 In this React tutorial, you will setup a minimal React application where you can charge money with a credit card React Stripe form and a minimal Express server that receives the payment request.
 The request gets forwared from your payment server to Stripe via its platform API.
 The tutorial doesn't come with a lot extra on top.
 It tries to keep the solution to a minimum so that you can adapt it to your needs.

+If you are interested in a full blown payment solution with Stripe and PayPal in React, you can also read [about the PayPal in React setup](https://www.robinwieruch.de/react-paypal-payment/) in my other article.

 {{% chapter_header "Stripe Platform" "stripe-platform" %}}

 Before you start with the implementation, make sure that you signed up for {{% a_blank "Stripe" "https://stripe.com/de" %}}.
 You should create an account and be able to access your dashboard.
 The dashboard gives you an overview of your payments.
 There are three things to know about it: